 Foods (and Tricks) That Help You Absorb More Nutrients

 It's also worth noting that some foods assist your body in absorbing nutrients, which will help boost your overall health.
 First off, tweak your cooking methods.
-According to the U.S.'s Agricultural Research Service, boiling vegetables whole is key.
+According to the U.S.'s Agricultural Research Service, boiling your vegetables whole is key.
 Scientists discovered that potatoes retain 75% more potassium when cooked whole.

 A compound in black pepper called piperine has been found to boost digestion, and it has also been linked with the uptake of beta-carotene, coenzyme Q10 and selenium, according to research by U.S. supplement company Sabinsa.